GulshanPareek1/RUNTIME_PROJECT/README.md

-#Neural Network Layer Execution and Testing Framework in C++
+# Neural Network Layer Execution and Testing Framework in C++

-##Project Description
+## Project Description

 This project is a C++ framework designed to execute and test neural network layers such as Convolution, MaxPooling, and Linear layers.
  The framework leverages a JSON-based configuration file for defining layer properties and operations.
-  It supports data processing, utility functions for binary file handling, and rigorous validation of output against reference files through a comprehensive testing suite.
+  It supports data processing, utility functions for binary file handling, parsing the json file and rigorous validation of output against reference files through a comprehensive testing suite.

-##Tools and Libraries Used
+## Tools and Libraries Used

     CMake: For project configuration and build management.